alvaroloes/sdkgen/README.md

 Still in an early stage of development.
 Be patient ;-)

 ## TODO
+- [ ] Sanitize property names too (for example "description")
-- [ ] Allow the specification of query parameters per each endpoint
+- [*] Allow the specification of query parameters per each endpoint
 - [ ] Token based authentication
 - [ ] Don't create a service class if the corresponding model doesn't have any endpoints
+- [ ] Don't create a model if it has no properties (This happens when a property of other model is an array of simple types)
 - [ ] Use the request type to generate de method parameter, don't rely only on HTTP Methods
 - [ ] Use de response type and generate the code accordingly. don't use always the resource (for example a DELETE endpoint usually return nothing)
 - [ ] Allow API versioning
+- [ ] Support for format specifiers at the end of the endpoint (.json)? (by simply ignore them for now)
 - [ ] Allow property tuning with a key=value after the colon.
 Something like: `"prop1: name=desiredName, type=desiredType"`
 - [ ] Right now, when a property value is a map, it is generated as a class.
 Allow it to be generated just as a map/dictionary
 - [ ] How to detect enum values from the API spec?
-- [ ] Allow model tuning in the same way than property tuning
+- [ ] Allow model tuning in the same way than property tuning (taking into account the models whose name is taken from the resource endpoint)
 - [ ] JSON arrays of arrays may not be properly handled